ZupIT/horusec-vscode-plugin/CONTRIBUTING.md

 - Pass all GitHub actions checking process (lint, test, coverage, license, build, e2e, security, dco).

 ### **After your pull request's approval**
-- If it is a bugfix, the team will perform the changes and there will be a new release.
+- If it is a bug fix, the team will perform the changes and there will be a new release.
 - If it is a feature, it will be in the next release.

 ## **Community**

-- Do you have any question about Horusec in our [**mailing list**](horusec@zup.com.br)
+- Do you have any question about Horusec?
+Send to our [**mailing list**](horusec@zup.com.br).
 - Let's chat in our [**forum**](https://forum.zup.com.br/c/en/horusec/14).

 Thank you for your contribution, you rock! 🚀